YOU ARE INVITED TO DARLA'S ART ADVENTURE ABROAD

 ITALY, 9-19 MAY 2020

 Each year a group accompanies me for my Art Adventure Abroad to a new destination--past trips include Spain, Portugal, Ireland, Denmark, Germany and France.
 Non-artists/spouses are welcome to come along so bring a friend, or just plan to make new ones!
 It's a small group.
-(There is a terrific discount for registration and payment before 30 November!)
+(There is a 10% discount to share when you share your room with another.)

 WHAT IS AN ART ADVENTURE ABROAD WITH DARLA?